 Leadership and the 5 Habits

-This podcast is an interview of Parker Palmer by Tom Heck of the International Association of Teamwork Facilitators, initially recorded on May 16, 2012.
+This podcast is an interview of Parker J. Palmer by Tom Heck of the International Association of Teamwork Facilitators, initially recorded on May 16, 2012.
 In it, Parker draws connections between leadership, spirituality, and the 5 Habits of the Heart as addressed in his book Healing the Heart of Democracy.

-Democracy, Here on Earth
+Democracy, Here On Earth

 Stories from Healing the Heart of Democracy

 This podcast playlist is from the 5-CD set from Sounds True, called An Undivided Life: Seeking Wholeness in Ourselves, Our Work & Our World.